 Because we build self-service sites, you will be able to maintain the content of your site without further charges from us, a significant savings.
 If desired, site maintenance is available on a time & materials basis.

 Can you manage our content for us?

 Yes.
 We are available for ongoing content management on a time and materials basis.

 What is SiteCommander?

-SiteCommander is a content management system (CMS) Will developed from scratch to meet the needs of small business Web sites and allow clients to manage their own content.
+SiteCommander is a content management system (CMS) developed by Will to meet the needs of small business Web sites and allow clients to manage their own content.
 We believe SiteCommander is simpler than other content managers because it is focused on data management, not layout and formatting.

 All the sites Cheri & Will build together are based on SiteCommander.
 Please feel free to get in touch with any of the clients represented in our Portfolio, all of whom maintain their own sites with SiteCommander.

 We will be happy to arrange a remote demo via the service of your choice..

 Is SiteCommander a proprietary solution?